No Way Out (2002): Main event matches

 In the fifth match, The Rock faced The Undertaker.
-Undertaker executed a Chokeslam on Rock for a near-fall.
-Undertaker threw the referee into the steel steps and retrieved a lead pipe from his motorbike.
-Ric Flair interfered, attacking Undertaker but Undertaker performed a Big Boot on Flair.
-Undertaker attempted to hit Rock with the pipe but Rock applied the Sharpshooter on Undertaker.
+The Undertaker executed a Chokeslam on The Rock for a near-fall.
+The Undertaker threw the referee into the steel steps and retrieved a lead pipe from his motorbike.
+Ric Flair interfered, attacking The Undertaker but The Undertaker performed a Big Boot on Flair.
+The Undertaker attempted to hit The Rock with the pipe but The Rock applied the Sharpshooter on The Undertaker.
 Vince McMahon interfered, distracting the referee.
-Rock attacked Vince, which distracted the referee.
-Undertaker attempted a Tombstone Piledriver on Rock but Flair hit Undertaker with the pipe and Rock pinned Undertaker after a Rock Bottom to win the match.
+The Rock attacked Vince, which distracted the referee.
+The Undertaker attempted a Tombstone Piledriver on The Rock but Flair hit The Undertaker with the pipe and The Rock pinned The Undertaker after a Rock Bottom to win the match.

 Next, Triple H and Kurt Angle wrestled to determine the #1 contender to the Undisputed WWF Championship at WrestleMania X8 with Stephanie McMahon as special guest referee.
 Angle attempted a Clothesline on Triple H but Triple H avoided the move, resulting in Angle knocking out Stephanie and Tim White replacing Stephanie as the referee.
 Angle attacked White and performed a low blow on Triple H whilst Stephanie returned to officiate.
 Angle applied an Ankle Lock on Triple H but Triple H countered the hold, resulting in Angle knocking Stephanie down again.
 After Angle missed a chair shot, Triple H performed a Pedigree on Angle and attempted a pin but Stephanie attacked White with a low blow.
 Triple H attempted a Pedigree on Stephanie but Angle hit Triple H with a chair and pinned Triple H after an Angle Slam to win the match.

 In the main event, Chris Jericho defended the Undisputed WWF Championship against Stone Cold Steve Austin.
 Austin fought with Jericho in the entrance way, where Austin threw Jericho into the production trucks.
 Whilst the referee was distracted, Jericho performed a low blow and two Lionsaults on Austin for a near-fall.
 Jericho applied the Walls of Jericho on Austin but Austin touched the ropes, forcing Jericho to break the hold.
 After Jericho retrieved the title belt, the referee was knocked down.
 Austin performed a Spinebuster on Jericho onto the title belt and attempted a Stone Cold Stunner on Jericho but Jericho countered the move into a Breakdown onto the title belt for a near-fall.
 After the referee was knocked down again, Austin forced Jericho to submit to the Walls of Jericho.
 Austin performed a Stone Cold Stunner on Jericho but the nWo interfered, attacking Austin.
 Hall performed a Stunner on Austin whilst Jericho helped the referee.
 Jericho pinned Austin to retain the title.
 After the match, Austin fought with the nWo but Hall performed another Stunner on Austin and Hall spray-painted the initials "NWO" on Austin's back while Nash and Hogan held him down, as the event ended.